 Bali was Kacela’s first foray into “tour planning” for the family, and she did a great job!
 She also really loved it, and both girls enjoyed the activities more because Kacela had picked them out.
 I loved that she combined a good mix of nature and culture…she’s learned well!
 It’s definitely something I’ll have her do again in the future.
 Now I need to find Calais a location to plan.

 If you’re heading to Bali, make sure you’re well prepared.
 Check out this packing list for Bali with Kids so you don’t leave anything behind.
 Travel in Bali is atrocious, so you don’t want to be running around looking for anything unnecessarily!

 Villa Kencana Jimbaran

-Since it was Christmas, and we were traveling with another family, we decided to splurge on a villa with a pool.
+Bali is full of great hotels for families.
+However, since it was Christmas,and we were traveling with another family, we decided to splurge on a villa with a pool.
 Really, split between the two families, it wasn’t outrageously expensive.
 And, it was SO nice to have our own pool.
 The kids swam naked pretty much the whole week!